mapzen/on-the-road_android/README.md

 [![Circle CI Build Status](https://circleci.com/gh/mapzen/on-the-road.png?circle-token=654423209f8f63b35432f450450069ce44bb5729)](https://circleci.com/gh/mapzen/on-the-road)

-This library has two main responsibilities, it acts as a java client for [The Open Source Routing Machine (OSRM)][2] and it handles client side location correction, specifically snapping the client’s location along road.
-By default the endpoint is pointed at Mapzen's hosted services but this can be configured to use your own hosted version as well.
-[Learn how to host your own][6] or use the service provided by [osrm at http://router.project-osrm.org][5].
+This library has two main responsibilities, it acts as an Android client for [Mapzen Turn-by-Turn][2] (powered by [Valhalla][5]) and it handles client-side location correction, specifically snapping the client’s location along road.
-Keep in mind that this library focuses on our hosted version.

 We accept feature requests as suggestions or patches.